jnozzi/cocoadev.com/markdown/DocDoesNotGetWindowControllerDidLoadNib.md

 I just assumed from the method name that it is called automatically by some delegate that is set up by the document architecture.
 But then again, I don't know how I would identify which object that might be.
 I guess I just assumed it would be the window controller.

-But now I see that the documentation for General/NSDocument does not list this method as a delegate method.
+But now I see that the documentation for NSDocument does not list this method as a delegate method.
 So I feel like a minor idiot for raising this issue.

 Sorry if I have wasted your time.